lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 ## Fetch the Asset Metadata

-Based on the token type, the information of the [LSP4 Digital Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md#types-of-digital-assets) can be interpreted differently.
-Metadata can be attached:
+Based on the [token type](#detect-the-token-type), the information of the [LSP4 Digital Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md#types-of-digital-assets) can be interpreted and attached in different ways:

 - As [**global token information**](#global-token-information) of the contract (Token or LSP7 NFT)
 - To each [**individual token ID**](#token-id-metadata) (LSP8 NFT or Collection)

-:::tip Metadata Entries
+:::tip Token ID Entries

+- If your asset is a Token (`tokenType = 0`), individual metadata **cant be set**, due to the lack of token IDs.
-In case your asset is an NFT (`tokenType = 1`), the token-ID metadata _may_ be set on top of the contract's own metadata.
-However, if your asset is a collection (`tokenType = 2`), the token ID-specific medatada is _mandatory_.
+- If your asset is an NFT (`tokenType = 1`), individual metadata **may be set in addition** to the global token information.
+- If your asset is a Collection (`tokenType = 2`), the token ID-specific medatada is **mandatory**.

 :::

 ### Global Token Information

-To fetch the whole contract's metadata JSON file, you can use the [`fetchData('LSP4Metadata')`](../../tools/erc725js/classes/ERC725.md#fetchdata) of the [`erc725js`](../../tools/erc725js/getting-started.md) library.
+To fetch the whole JSON file of the asset's metadata, you can simply use the [`fetchData('LSP4Metadata')`](../../tools/erc725js/classes/ERC725.md#fetchdata) method of the [`erc725js`](../../tools/erc725js/getting-started.md) library.
+Optionally, you can call the [`getData('LSP4Metadata')`](../../contracts/contracts/ERC725/ERC725.md#getdata) function on the asset contract and decode the information manually.

 :::info differece between get and fetch

 The [`getData(...)`](../../tools/erc725js/classes/ERC725#getdata) function only retrieves the data keys values from the smart contract.
 In comparison, [`fetchData(...)`](../../tools/erc725js/classes/ERC725#fetchdata) will download and decode the content of `VerifiableURI` referenced within the smart contract.
-You can read more about `VerifiableURI` in the [LSP2 specification](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md#verifiableuri).
+You can read more about `VerifiableURI` in the [LSP2 Specification](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md#verifiableuri).

 :::